TheMannu/AWS-Services/README.md

 4. **📬 Submit a Pull Request**: Submit your changes with a clear description, and we'll review them!

 ## 📚 Useful Resources and References
-Boost your learning with these additional resources:
+Boost learning with these additional resources:

 - **📖 [AWS Official Documentation](https://aws.amazon.com/documentation/)**: In-depth guides straight from AWS.
 - **🎓 [AWS Skill Builder](https://skillbuilder.aws/)**: Free training resources and certification prep.